Please note there are no vacancies for new applications to this course for September 2021.

-This qualification is invaluable to develop your counselling skills and enhance your career prospects if you're in existing employment in education, the NHS, voluntary agencies, social services, government schemes on in the private sector.
-It can also help those wishing to become professional counsellors to progress onto further study, and is a prerequisite to studying the Diploma level.
+This qualification is invaluable to develop your counselling skills and enhance your career prospects if you're in existing employment in education, the NHS, voluntary agencies, social services, government schemes or in the private sector.
+It can also help those wishing to become professional counsellors to progress onto further study, and is a prerequisite to studying the MA level.

 Our award-winning Careers Services helps you develop your employment potential through career coaching, a vacancy service for internships, placements, jobs, global opportunities, volunteering and community activity plus support for entrepreneurial activity, and access to employer events.

 The course comprises several elements to help you develop your counselling skills, along with a firm background knowledge and understanding of its approaches, theories and disciplines:

 - Peer support - You will pair up with a fellow student and meet weekly for peer support.
 This helps you develop self-awareness and listening skills.

 - Introduction to counselling - This consists of training in basic listening skills, giving and receiving feedback, the use of different types of questions and how to 'challenge' appropriately in your work.
 We also focus on key issues relating to boundaries and ethical practice.

 - Person-centered, Psychodynamic and Gestalt approaches to counselling - In the first unit of the course, we cover the person-centered approach to give you a solid foundation in the practice of counselling skills.
 The second unit covers either Psychodynamic or Gestalt counselling skills, to build an understanding of another significant approach in contemporary counselling.

 - Group work - Sessions that involve focusing on the theory of group work and the processes of the group.

 - Practical work - Spread throughout the course, this will include an opportunity to develop your counselling skills with feedback from tutors, as well as developing your assessment and self-assessment skills.